paritytech/xcm-docs/src/fundamentals/weight_and_fees.md

 The resources available to a blockchain are limited, so it's important to manage how operations on-chain use them.
 Not managing how resources are used can open an attack vector, known as DoS (Denial of Service), where an attacker floods the chain with operations in order to get it to stop producing blocks.
 In order to manage how resources are used and to protect against DoS attacks, XCM uses a concept of *weight*.
-This concept, that aims to quantify usage of blockchain resources, comes from the [Substrate](https://substrate.io/) world.
+This concept, that aims to quantify usage of blockchain resources, comes from the [Substrate](https://docs.substrate.io/build/tx-weights-fees/) world.

 Weight is two-dimensional, it tracks both time (execution time) and space (state accesses).
 Weight determines how much fees need to be paid in order to perform some operation.
-The good thing about having weight as an intermediate concept is that the logic for turning it into fees is configurable.
+The logic for turning it into fees is configurable.

 Some systems have the concept of *gas metering*, which is calculated during execution and only measures execution time.
-Weight, however, is static, defined beforehand, which lets XCM execution lighter by not including gas metering.
+Weight, however, is static, defined beforehand, which makes XCM execution lighter by not including gas metering.

-The main two stages of XCM where fees could need to be paid are *sending* the message and actually *executing* it.
+The main two stages of XCM where fees are paid are *sending* the message and actually *executing* it.
 The fees for sending need to be paid on the local system, usually by the origin of the message.
 The fees for execution, however, need to be paid in the destination system, via the `BuyExecution` instruction.
 We'll talk more about `BuyExecution` in the [fee handling chapter](TODO:add_link).